cxw620/rust-polyglot/src/types.md

 Unsized values cannot be stack allocated, nor passed as parameters or returned from functions.
 But they can be heap allocated, and passed as references.
-References (and raw pointers) to unsized types are "fat pointers": they are two words wide - one for the data pointer, and one for the metadata.
+References (and heap and raw pointers) to unsized types are "fat pointers": they are two words wide - one for the data pointer, and one for the metadata.

 [**str**](https://doc.rust-lang.org/std/primitive.str.html) is identical to `[u8]` (ie, a slice of bytes),